 As I grow older, I’ve noticed more and more that in order to succeed in life, you have to have patience.
 The sad thing is, I have realized that I’m more patient with others than I am with myself.
 When I create a goal, I want to achieve that goal as soon as possible.
 I want to have it in my hands as of yesterday.
 Yes, I realize how foolish and unrealistic this sounds.
 I am naturally inclined to be impatient; which is a battle I constantly must fight against.

-I know first hand how detrimental the consequences can be when you allow impatience to rule over your life.
+I know firsthand how detrimental the consequences can be when you allow impatience to rule over your life.
 When you allow the demon of impatience to take over your life, it will destroy your entire being starting with your spirit, health, and finances.

 When you are impatient that means your intensity to achieve your goal is out of control.
-Your mental capacity is running rampant with all sorts of negative traits that helps Satan to conquer your thought life.
+Your mental capacity is running rampant with all sorts of negative traits that help Satan to conquer your thought life.
 As a society, we’ve been conditioned to think that action is progress but it’s not.

-What society left out is that if God wasn’t a part of the equation in your decision making process the action(s) you take will most likely result in destruction.
+What society left out is that if God wasn’t a part of the equation in your decision-making process the action(s) you take will most likely result in destruction.
 Living our life based on society’s rules is why we become impatient.
 This faulty way of thinking causes us to worry and feel as if we must rush and take any type of action.
 What we fail to realize is that impatience is a sign that we do not trust Christ.

-Impatience causes us to have a one track mind.
+Impatience causes us to have a one-track mind.
 We become so focused on doing whatever it takes to achieve our goal that we fail to realize that Christ is not with us.
 Even worse we start to think that any type of action is better than taking a moment to pause and go to God in prayer.
 With this faulty way of thinking, Satan will surely deter us from obtaining the blessings that God has in store for us.

 Allowing impatience to remain unchecked in our life will cause us to make it up a ladder that is leaning against the wrong wall.
 To avoid this disaster you need to know how impatience creeps into your life.
 With me it is my competitive nature that allows impatience in my life.
 I know when I allow impatience to take over, this faulty way of thinking has the potential to mess with my health.